Arch-ive/Seasoned-Recipes/content/recipe/main/Butter Chicken/Butter Chicken Sauce/index.md

 ## Method

+- First - start in the afternoon by soaking the cashews so they can be made into a paste later

-- Saute the cardamom and mace in butter & oil
+- Saute the cardamom and mace in butter & oil in the large stainless steel pot for a few minutes

-- Add the onion, tomato and chili and cook on medium to break them down.
-Cool the mix and blend.
+- Add the onion, tomato, galric, ginger and chili and cook on medium to break them down.
+Blend in the pot.

-- Add the 120g of butter to the pan and add the blended mix back in and season with salt.
+- Add the 120g of butter to the pot and season with salt.
 Add fenugreek and cashew paste.
-Cook for a futher 15mins
+Cook for a further 15mins

-> Soak the cashew nuts for a few hours and blend for a smooth nut paste

 - Add garam masala and honey and stir well to combine.
-Simmer for 15min and come back and taste to balance it (more honey, salt or sugar).
+Simmer for 15min and come back and taste to balance it (more honey/salt).
 Simmer for another 30mins

+>Keep going back to taste.
+You don't want to put too much honey in there and upset the balance.

 - Add cream and heat though for 3-5mins and you're ready